Devon Stripes are a range made exclusively from

 Warning: Last items in stock!

 For men, women and children.
-Have a hand-linked toe seam.
-Our finest gauge of sock.
+Our finest gauge of sock with a hand-linked toe seam.
 Resilient and will keep their shape after many days of wear.
 Odour resistant (smooth mohair fibres have nowhere for smelly foot bacteria to lurk).
 Can be machine washed at 40⁰c (see washing instructions).
 Our Devon Stripe designs are constantly being updated, please keep checking for current stock availability and colour combinations.

 Why add nylon?
 Mohair itself has relatively little elasticity and so we add nylon to give extra stretch.
 The nylon does not detract from the beneficial effects of the mohair.